whatisnuclear/website/reactor-history.md

   USSR station
 - A heterogeneous heavy water-moderated, gas-cooled reactor
-- A unit with water-moderated thermal reactor and a turbine operated by slightly radioactive stream fed directly from the reactor
+- A unit with water-moderated thermal reactor and a turbine operated by slightly radioactive steam fed directly from the reactor
 - A homogeneous heavy-water moderated thermal breeder with thorium fuel
 - A thermal graphite-moderated sodium-cooled reactor
 - A fast sodium-cooled breeder on the U-Pu fuel cycle